KazukiGames82/Clocky/README.md

 - Quickly changes:
     - Do click on Time to toggle between (12/42) hour format.
     - Do click on the line next to Time to toggle `Welcome` text.

 - Do right click on Clocky and then click on `Edit Variables`.
+   - Weather Location.
+   - Weather Units.
+   - Colors.
+   -
 ## Installation
 1 - Download the latest version from [Releases](https://github.com/KazukiGames82/Clocky/releases) tab.